Broadwind Announces New $8 Million Order for Mobile Pressure Reducing Systems and Accessories

 ABOUT BROADWIND

-Broadwind BWEN is a precision manufacturer of structures, equipment and components for clean tech and other specialized applications.
+Broadwind (Nasdaq: BWEN) is a precision manufacturer of structures, equipment and components for clean tech and other specialized applications.
 With facilities throughout the U.S., our talented team is committed to helping customers maximize performance of their investments—quicker, easier and smarter.
 Find out more at www.bwen.com

 FORWARD-LOOKING STATEMENTS